 Our resilient communities were first to respond to the pandemic and have once again shown the strength of the sector in challenging times.

 Working with the Department for Communities and a wide range of community, voluntary and statutory partners, we established a Belfast Response Hub on 31 March 2020 to provide essential support for our most vulnerable residents during the pandemic.
 The Ulster Hall became a food distribution hub and we established a remote customer helpline and contact centre.

 - 15,000 calls handled by the council’s and community run helplines

 - Over £1.6 million + funding provided to over 280 local community and voluntary organisations to support vulnerable people and families and assist with community recovery

 - £6 million council grants programmes delivered to ensure important support services and programmes continued across the city

 “Thank you so very much for helping us access support when we had nowhere else to turn to.
 You were very effective in making things happen.
 We just can’t thank you enough.”

 Supporting the business community

 Working collaboratively across government and with our business community, we delivered a series of support measures and recovery plans to protect Belfast businesses, jobs and employees.
-Community planning partners mobilised together to raise awareness of the support available – resulting in Invest NI’s Business Support Team handling over 35,500 telephone calls in 2020-21, a 600% increase on a standard year, and dealing with almost 11,000 specific email enquiries.
+Community planning partners mobilised together to raise awareness of the support available – resulting in Invest NI’s Business Support Team handling over 35,500 telephone calls in 2020-21, a 600 per cent increase on a standard year, and dealing with almost 11,000 specific email enquiries.